Wondering how to teach narrative writing? Whether you’re using writing workshop or whole-class instruction, this post has you covered.

 - Other elements of a narrative include point of view, conflict, dialogue, and description

 The temptation may be to provide students with a prompt and let them just begin writing.
-However, you will get a better “buy in” with the assignment if you allow students to discover the elements of a narrative.
+However, you will get a better “buy in” with the assignment if you allow students to discover and see examples of the elements of a narrative.